ramjkumar/learning/iqs/ui-ux-iq.md

 ### How do you ensure responsiveness in your UI designs?
 Use media queries, fluid grids (CSS Grid/Flexbox), relative units (%, rem, vw), and mobile-first design.
 Tools like Chrome DevTools help test responsiveness across breakpoints.

-### How do you handle performance in large-scale CSS?
-I use methodologies like BEM(Block Element Modifier) for scalable class naming, CSS variables for reuse, and critical CSS loading to prioritize above-the-fold content.
-I also avoid large nested selectors and leverage code-splitting where supported.

-### Explain how Flexbox and Grid differ.
-write answer here...

 ### What is the purpose of ARIA roles in HTML?
-write answer here...

-### How do you optimize CSS for performance?
 write answer here...

 ### What are the differences between ``==`` and ``===`` in JavaScript?